Tools & Toolsets

 |---|---|

-execute_code | Execute Python, Node.js, or Bash code in an isolated sandbox |
+execute_code | Execute Python, JavaScript, Bash, Ruby, Perl, or Rust code in an isolated sandbox with 7-tool RPC over Unix socket, 5-min timeout, and API keys stripped from the environment |

 session — History Search